pauliejes/SandboxDocs/docs/user-guide/cameras/creating-cameras.md

 When you have a camera selected in the editor, you will see a preview of the selected camera's view.
 This view will update in real time as you use the editor tools to move around the camera.
 You will also see in the main view a helper graphic to show you where the camera is pointing.
 This helper may show a camera viewpoint that is slightly behind the camera's position.
 This is normal.
 We actually use the near clip plane of the camera as the cameras 'position'.

 If you see the camera icon, you can double click it to activate the selected camera as the main camera.
-You can also activate different cameras by choosing Camera->Activate Camera from the drop down menu.
+You can also activate different cameras by choosing `Camera` > `Activate Camera` from the drop down menu.
 Note: All the existing camera modes, such as 'Fly', or 'Orbit', apply only to the default editor camera.
 Selecting one of these modes will active the default camera.

 When a camera is selected, you may edit some of it's properties in the Properties panel.